-\textbf{Lemma 4:} Let the conditions of Lemma 1 hold true.The proposed test will terminate with probability 1 under \(\mu_1\) if \(\lambda < D(\mu_1 || {\widehat{\mu}}_0)\) i.e.,
+\textbf{Lemma 4:} Let the conditions of Lemma 1 hold true.
+The proposed test (27) will terminate with probability 1 under \(\mu_1\) if \(\lambda < D(\mu_1 || {\widehat{\mu}}_0)\), i.e.,

-Proof:The proof of this lemma is the same as Lemma 5.4 of \cite{jacob2010}, replacing $\mu_0$ with ${\widehat{\mu}}_0$.The replacement is valid in this case as the behaviour of the test under $\mu_1$ is identical to that of a test where prechange distribution is $\mu_0$.
+\textit{Proof:} The proof of this lemma is the same as that of Lemma 3 in \cite{jacobbansal2008}, since its proof is dependent on Lemma 1, replacing $\mu_0$ with ${\widehat{\mu}}_0$.
+The replacement is valid in this case as the behaviour of the test under $\mu_1$ is identical to that of a test where pre-change distribution is $\mu_0$.